yast/helper_scripts/github/maintenance_branch/README.md

 ./create_maintenance_branch.rb -c -r yast-yast2
 ```

-The script will display a diff with the automatically applied changed in the
+The script will display a diff with the automatically applied changes in the
-newly created branch.
-If it is OK then confirm the change and the script
+newly created maintenance branch.
+If it is OK then confirm that and the script
-will commit that change and push the new branch to GitHub.
+will commit the changes and push the new branch to GitHub.

-Then it displays a diff for changes in the `master` branch (version bump)
+Then it displays a diff for the changes in the `master` branch (version bump)
 and after confirmation it will push that to GitHub.

 ### Full Run